 This assessment will take the form of a professional discussion which must be appropriately structured to draw out the best of the apprentice's competence and cover the KSBs assigned to this assessment method.
-It will involve a minimum of 10 open questions that will focus on the themes within the grading descriptors.
+It will involve a minimum of 10 open questions that will focus on the themes within the grading descriptors and explore the KSBs mapped to this assessment method and how the apprentice has applied these in practice.